The Myth of Building a Perfect Tech Blog

 Chasing Rainbows

 A few months later, I had a blog that was still no way near completion.
 To top that, now and then I would see something beautiful online and come back to my drawing board and re-iterate on my blog in terms of tech and UI, thanks to my monkey mind.
-Clearly, I didn’t know what to prioritise and soon enough I started procrastinating and pushing this project for later.
+Clearly, I didn’t know what to prioritize and soon enough I started procrastinating and pushing this project for later.

 Finding the Purpose